 Herpes simplex virus

-stomach upset, loss of appetite, nausea, vomiting, diarrhea, headache, dizziness, and/or weakness.
+stomach upset, loss of appetite, nausea, vomiting, diarrhea, headache, dizziness, and weakness.

 Medications that are swallowed to treat oral herpes include the antiviral medications acyclovir (Zovirax®), valacyclovir (Valtrex®), and famciclovir (Famvir®).
-There are two topical antiviral medications prescribed for the treatment of oral herpes-simplex virus (HSV)- topical acyclovir ointment (Zovirax®) and topical penciclovir cream (Denavir®).
+There are two topical antiviral medications prescribed for the treatment of oral herpes simplex virus type 1 (HSV-1): topical acyclovir ointment (Zovirax®) and topical penciclovir cream (Denavir®).
 Both of these drugs work to speed up the healing process and reduce the viral activity.
-These drugs are put directly on the lesions themselves, but can also be used at the onset of prodrome (early symptoms of itching and burning lasting up to one to two days).
+These drugs are put directly on the lesions themselves but can also be used at the onset of prodrome (early symptoms of itching and burning lasting 1-2 days).

-Other topical treatments for oral herpes are available over-the-counter (OTC), but are not antiviral compounds like acyclovir and penciclovir.
+Other over-the-counter (OTC) topical treatments for oral herpes are available, but they are not antiviral compounds like acyclovir and penciclovir.
 Some also contain anesthetic ingredients (such as lidocaine or benzocaine) that numb the area and induce temporary relief from the discomfort of an outbreak.
-Unfortunately, some OTC treatments may actually delay the healing time of symptoms because they can further irritate the area with repeated applications.
-There is only one U.S. Food and Drug Administration (FDA)-approved cream, docosanol (Abreva®), the only OTC drug that has been clinically proven to help speed the healing process.
+Unfortunately, some OTC treatments may actually delay symptom healing time due to further irritation at the infected area with repeated applications.
+Docosanol (Abreva®) is the only OTC cream to be approved by the U.S. Food and Drug Administration (FDA) to help speed the healing process.

 Infected individuals can also prevent recurring outbreaks by avoiding some of the known causes.
 During an outbreak, symptomatic relief may be obtained by keeping the area clean and dry, or by taking pain relievers (such as aspirin, acetaminophen, or ibuprofen).
-Some patients with genital herpes find relief by taking a bath where a person simply sits in a tub with warm water up to the hips).
+Some patients with genital herpes find relief by taking a bath (simply sitting in a tub with warm water up to the hips).

-Soothing baths: Frequent baths are particularly helpful in relieving itching, especially when used with preparations of finely ground (colloidal) oatmeal.
+Soothing baths: Frequent baths are particularly helpful in relieving itching, especially when used with preparations of colloidal (finely ground) oatmeal.
 Commercial preparations of oatmeal, such as Aveeno®, are available in drugstores, or one can be made at home by grinding or blending dry oatmeal into a fine powder.
 Use about two cups per bath.
 The oatmeal will not dissolve, and the water will have a scum.
 One-half to one cup of baking soda in a bath may also be helpful.

 : Calamine® lotion and similar over-the-counter preparations can be applied to soothe the skin and help dry out blisters and soothe the skin.

-Antiviral drugs: Acyclovir is an antiviral drug that may be used in adult varicella-zoster patients or those of any age with a high risk for complications and severe forms of chickenpox.
-The drug may also benefit smokers with chickenpox, who are at higher than normal risk for pneumonia.
-Some experts recommend its use for children who catch chickenpox from other family members because such patients are at risk for more serious cases.
+Antiviral drugs: Acyclovir is an antiviral drug that may be used in adult varicella-zoster patients or those of any age with a high risk for complications and severe forms of chicken pox.
+The drug may also benefit smokers with chicken pox, who are at higher-than-normal risk for pneumonia.
+Some experts recommend its use for children who catch chicken pox from other family members, because such patients are at risk for more serious cases.
 To be effective, oral acyclovir must be taken within 24 hours of the first signs of the rash.
-Early intravenous (IV) administration of acyclovir is also treatment for chickenpox pneumonia.
+Early intravenous (IV; into the veins) administration of acyclovir is also a treatment for chicken pox pneumonia.
 Foscavir (Foscarnet®) is an injectable antiviral agent commonly used in treating cytomegalovirus (an infection caused by herpesvirus type 5).
 It is used in cases of varicella-zoster strains that have become resistant to acyclovir (Zovirax®) and similar drugs.
-Administered intravenously (into the veins), the drug can have toxic effects, such as kidney damage (which is reversible) and seizures.
+Administered intravenously, the drug can have toxic effects, such as kidney damage (which is reversible) and seizures.
 Fever, nausea, and vomiting are common side effects.
-It can also cause ulcers on the genitals organs.
+It can also cause ulcers on the genital organs.
 As with other drugs, it does not cure shingles.
 Antiviral drugs require a prescription.

 Varicella-zoster virus (shingles)

-The treatment goals for an acute (immediate) attack of shingles (herpes zoster) include reduce pain, reduce discomfort, hasten healing of blisters, and prevent the disease from spreading.
+The treatment goals for an acute (immediate) attack of shingles (herpes zoster) include reducing pain, reducing discomfort, hastening the healing of blisters, and preventing the disease from spreading.
 Over-the-counter remedies are often effective in reducing the pain of an attack.

-Antiviral drugs: Antiviral agents (acyclovir or Zovirax®), corticosteroids (prednisone or Delatasone®) are sometimes given to patients with severe symptoms, particularly if they are older and at risk for postherpes neuralgia.
+Antiviral drugs: Antiviral agents (acyclovir, valacyclovir, and famciclovir) are sometimes given to patients with severe symptoms, particularly if they are older and at risk for postherpes neuralgia.